regehr/pldi22-llvm-tutorial/README.md

     - OOB memory operations, since these result in corrupted storage
   - immediate UB [inhibits speculation](https://alive2.llvm.org/ce/z/wyArce)
     - IR-level speculation is pretty important, shows up in a lot of places e.g. LICM
-  - this motivated the addition of various forms of "bounded undefined behavior" to LLVM IR
+  - this motivated the addition of various forms of "deferred undefined behavior" to LLVM IR

 - undef stands for "any legal value for the type"
 - so an i32 undef can produce any value from 0..2^32-1